zsk612/tp/docs/DeveloperGuide.md

      or `clearWS`.
 1. Executing Command
     1. `WorkoutManager` calls `DeleteWS.execute()` with the rest of parsed input.
-    3. `DeleteWS` calls `WorkOutManagerStorage.delete()` to locate the file.
+    3. `DeleteWS` calls `PastRecorList.delete()` to locate the file.
 If the does not exist, the action is aborted.
-    Else, `WorkOutManagerStorage` remove the meta information of the file and delete the record file.
+Else, `PastRecorList` remove the meta information of the file and delete the record file.
-    6. After user exits this workout, `WorkoutManager` returns a `ExecutionResult`.
+    6. After user exits this workout, `WorkoutManager` returns a `CommandResult`.
-1. Based on `ExecutionResult`, correct response will be be printed to user.
+1. Based on `CommandResult`, correct response will be printed to user.

 All description, warnings and response will be handled by `Ui` to ensure consistence across the app.
-The following sequence diagram shows how the new command works

 ##### Design considerations: